 The ERS is responsible for storing power.
 It takes the power that the car generates on the track, stores it, and then adds it back in later.
 It can add approximately 160hp for about 33 seconds.
 That may not sound like a lot, but that extra power could make a lot of difference in a close race!

-Formula 1 cars need a lot of horsepowers to reach their top speeds of 223mph.
+Formula 1 cars need a lot of horsepower to reach their top speeds.
 They can even go 0-60mph in 2.6 seconds!
 With rates that high, the track time is also relatively short.
 The average lap time changes depending on the track, but it’s usually around 1:20 seconds.

 These cars must exert a lot of power in a very short amount of time in order to outcompete their peers.
 So being able to produce and store energy efficiently is crucial to success.
 But, in order to keep things fair, Formula 1 places strict rules on how often engine parts are replaced.